artiepoole/artiepoole.github.io/highlights.md

                     <a href="{% link assets/img/projects/ArtOS/00 - sleep, animation and keyboard support.gif%}"><img src="{% link assets/img/projects/ArtOS/00 - sleep, animation and keyboard support.gif%}" alt="" data-position="center center" ></a>
                     <p class="align-center">ArtOS Test</p>
                 </span>
-                <p>I started writing an operating system (OS) by following the <a href="https://wiki.osdev.org" target="_blank">OSdev.org</a> <a href="https://wiki.osdev.org/Bare_Bones" target="_blank">barebones tutorial</a>.
-In order to progress beyond this "hello world" result, I have had to drastically imrpove my competence with C, C++ and CMake.
+                <p>I started writing an operating system (OS) by following the <a href="https://wiki.osdev.org" target="_blank">OSdev.org</a> <a href="https://wiki.osdev.org/Bare_Bones" target="_blank">bare bones tutorial</a>.
+In order to progress beyond this "hello world" result, I have had to drastically improve my competence with C, C++ and CMake.
 I had to learn AT&T and Intel assembly syntax, teach myself about manual linking and have had to implement various bare metal CPU controls.</p>
-                <p> At the time of writing, the OS boots using a premade grub multiboot configuration and the kernel provides stdout, stderr and the ability to get and draw to a pixel frame buffer. using 32-bit colour (unused transparency).
+                <p> At the time of writing, the OS boots using a pre-made grub multiboot configuration and the kernel provides stdout, stderr and the ability to get and draw to a pixel frame buffer. using 32-bit colour (unused transparency).
 The primary goal of this project is to implement a public domain C library in order to run a <a href="https://github.com/ozkl/doomgeneric" target="_blank"> freeware version of DOOM</a>.
 There are many basic syscalls currently missing but they are being added one at a time.</p>
+                <p>Other programming hobby projects include writing a game engine in Kotlin with my brother, called Balding Gate.
+Although functional as a world editor and playable scenarios, we shelved development when we heard tell of Baldur's Gate 3.
+Aside from this, I have won two Hackathons for remote controlled robots, won a pebble smartwatch for developing an app for it and have attended other hackathons and game jams.</p>
             </div>
             <ul class="actions">
                 <li><a href="https://github.com/stupoole/artos" class="button next" target="_blank"><icon class="fab fa-github"></icon> ArtOS</a></li>